Working with Actors 1

 Learning outcomes of the course unit

-To become aware of the principles underlying the art of acting.
+- become aware of the principles underlying the art of acting

-To become aware of various tools for working with actors.
+- understand various tools for working with actors

-To become aware of actors' recourses and various training techniques.
+- become aware of actors' resourses and various training techniques

-To gain confidence working with actors using effective tools.
+- gain confidence working with actors using effective tools

 Mode of study